 Coconut Ice Cream

 This coconut ice cream is for all my coconut-loving friends out there.
 It’s also dedicated to my older son, who starts his sophomore year of high school (via distant learning) today, during a Pandemic and in a state burning from wildfires.
-He is a huge coconut lover like I am, so I thought what could me more appropriate.
+He is a huge coconut lover like I am, so I thought what could be more appropriate.
 If you’ve never made homemade ice cream before, now is the time, the days are still warm and this recipe for coconut ice cream is the perfect recipe to start with.
-I would however, like to point out the differences between ice cream and gelato.
-These are two delicious treats I adore, but many people often mistake them as the same.
+I would, however, like to point out the differences between ice cream and gelato.
+These are two delicious treats I adore, but many people often mistake them for the same.

-Ice cream and gelato actually look and taste somewhat similar, but in all honesty, they’re actually very different.
+Ice cream and gelato look and taste somewhat similar, but in all honesty, they’re very different.
 Although “gelato” is the Italian word for “ice cream” there are a few important differences between the two.
 From the ratio of milk to cream, to how the mixture is churned, to the flavors and textures, there are some big distinctions between the two.

-The two main ingredients in both gelato and ice cream is milk and cream, but it is the amount of each that results in two very different desserts.
+The two main ingredients in both gelato and ice cream are milk and cream, but it is the amount of each that results in two very different desserts.
 As the name implies, “ice cream” contains more cream than milk, whereas gelato is made with a greater proportion of whole milk to cream.
 Another ingredient that distinguishes the two is eggs; ice cream typically includes egg yolks (although my recipe here does not) while gelato is (most often) completely void of any eggs.

-These differing measurements and ingredients affect the amount of fat in each dessert, as well as how the frozen treat actually feels in your mouth (the texture of the food in your mouth as you eat it).
+These differing measurements and ingredients affect the amount of fat in each dessert, as well as how the frozen treat feels in your mouth (the texture of the food in your mouth as you eat it).
 Legally, ice cream has to have a minimum of 10 percent fat; gelato contains only 5 to 7 percent fat.
-I’m willing to be that’s a fun-fact you’ve never heard about.
+I’m willing to be that’s a fun fact you’ve never heard about.

 The process for making ice cream and gelato is also different.
 Ice cream and gelato must be churned to create that creamy, scoopable goodness, but, it is the speed at which they are churned (and the resulting amount of air incorporated) that is different.
 Gelato is churned at a slower speed than ice cream, which creates a denser consistency since less air is whipped into the mixture.
 Gelato contains about 25% air, while ice cream can contain as much as 50%.